Need inspiration for low-cost, personal DIY garden gift ideas? With a little creative thinking, you can easily make your own affordable presents.

 Punch drainage holes in the base of the tin can with a hammer and nail.
-Plant a herb seedling into a small pot filled with quality potting mix and put inside the tin can cachepot (outer decorative pot).
-This preserves the life of your metal container and avoids possible leaching of any chemicals into the soil.
+Plant a herb seedling into a small pot filled with quality potting mix.
+Put inside the tin can cachepot (outer decorative pot).
+This preserves the life of your metal container.
+It also avoids possible leaching of any chemicals into the soil.
 For non-edibles, you may choose to plant directly into the tin can.

 3. DIY Plant Labels

-Most gardeners love accessories for their toolkit.
+Most gardeners love accessories for their tool kit.
 Plant markers are no exception.
-Making a set to give is quick, easy and low cost.
-Gather some flat shells or large smooth rocks and using non-toxic paint, add plant names.
+They are a perfect DIY garden gift!
+Making a set is quick, easy and low cost.
+Gather some flat shells or large smooth rocks.
+Using non-toxic paint, add plant names.
 Embellish as creatively as you like.
 These practical plant labels double as garden art!

-They make the perfect child’s garden and can be themed with edibles such as a Salad Bar (lettuce, radish and leafy salad greens); a Herb Garden (culinary or medicinal herbs) or Stir Fry Box (Asian vegies, coriander and spring onions).
+They make the perfect child’s garden.
+You can theme with edibles such as a Salad Bar (lettuce, radish and leafy salad greens).
+Or try a Herb Garden (culinary or medicinal herbs) or Stir Fry Box (Asian vegies, coriander and spring onions).
 Follow my tutorial to make your own Instant Veggie Garden in a Box.

 5. Seed Tape

-If you have saved seeds from your garden and have some to share, making seed tape is an easy way to sow some love in other people’s gardens.
+Do you save seeds from your garden?
+If you have some to share, try making seed tape.
+It is an easy way to sow some love in other people’s gardens.

 All Wrapped Up

-Or use a knife to carve a pattern into the flat surface of a cut potato and dip these vegetable ‘stamps’ into non-toxic paint to create a unique print on a roll of paper.
+Or use a knife to carve a pattern into the flat surface of a cut potato.
+Dip these vegetable ‘stamps’ into non-toxic paint to create a unique print on a roll of paper.
 Pine cones, leaves, a sprig of fresh rosemary, pressed flowers or a cinnamon quill can be used to decorate gifts as a final touch.
 Perfect for homemade Christmas gifts or occasion.